Commanding officer: Army and Royal Marines

-Royal Air Force
+Air force

 In the Royal Air Force, the title of commanding officer is reserved for station commanders or commanders of independent units, including flying squadrons.
 As with the British Army, the post of a commander of a lesser unit such as an administrative wing, squadron or flight is referred to as the officer commanding (OC).

-Royal Navy
+Navy

 In the Royal Navy and many others, commanding officer is the official title of the commander of any ship, unit or installation.
 However, they are referred to as "the captain" no matter what their actual rank, or informally as "skipper" or even "boss".

 United States

 In the United States, the status of commanding officer is duly applied to all commissioned officers who hold lawful command over a military unit, ship, or installation.

 Army

 The commanding officer of a company, usually a captain, is referred to as the company commander (or the battery/troop commander for artillery/cavalry) units.
 The commanding officer of a battalion (or squadron of cavalry/armored cavalry) is usually a lieutenant colonel.
 The commanding officer of a brigade, a colonel, is the brigade commander.
 At the division level and higher, however, the commanding officer is referred to as the commanding general, as these officers hold general officer rank.